ghafarshahanalytics/About-Me/README.md

-# Hello, everyone!
-My name is Ghafar Shah.
-I'm a Sr. Data Analyst based in Philly.
+# Hey! :wave: My name is Ghafar Shah.
+I'm a Sr. Data Analyst based in Philly